authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 Installation and Administration Guide
 =====================================

-This guide provides the procedure to install the `AuthZForce server <https://github.com/authzforce/server>`_, including system requirements and troubleshooting instructions.
+This guide provides the procedure to install the `AuthzForce server <https://github.com/authzforce/server>`_, including system requirements and troubleshooting instructions.

 System Requirements
 ===================